rohita/rohita.github.io/_posts/2021-01-07-swift-optionals.md

 layout: post
 title:  6 Ways To Unwrap an Optional in Swift
 date:   2021-01-07 10:00:00 -0800
+category: Blog
 tags: Swift
 mins: 6
 ---

 `Optional` instances in Swift must be "unwraped" before their values can be used.
-I will show you 6 ways to unwrap optionals using a cheeky Schrodinger's cat example.
+I will show you 6 ways to unwrap optionals using examples from an imaginary cat experiment.
 How many of these methods do you already know?
 The last one may surprise you!

 ## Introduction